Fijishi-Enterprises/BenthicIMG-Analyser/docs/scripts.rst

 Server stop - Linux production/staging servers
 ----------------------------------------------

-This just kills all running gunicorn processes (one master and one or more workers).
-The purpose here is just to allow the Django code to be updated, so redis and celery don't need to be stopped.

 ::

+  # Stop all gunicorn processes.
+  # The purpose here is just to allow the Django code to be updated,
+  # so redis and celery don't need to be stopped.
   echo "Stopping gunicorn."
   pkill gunicorn

+  # Create an HTML file with a maintenance message.
+  # Our nginx config should detect a maintenance HTML at this location,
+  # and serve it if it exists.
+  echo "CoralNet is under maintenance.
+We'll be back as soon as we can!" > \
+    /srv/www/tmp/maintenance.html

 Staging sync - Database